WFUSM-BDS/guideline-db/README.md

   bind_tibbles()
 ```

-Another function that may be useful is `extarct_tibbles` which will put
-the instrument tibbles into a named list of tibbles where each element
+`extract_tibbles` will put the instrument tibbles into a named list of
-of the list is the dataframe for one instrument.
-Then you can map over
+tibbles where each element of the list includes the data for one
-the instrument tibbles with `map` and `filter` to only include
+instrument.
+Then you can map over the instrument tibbles with `map` and
-randomized participant data.
+`filter` to only include randomized participant data.

 ``` r
 list_of_tibbles <-